 Factors affecting the magnetic survey may include soil type, local geology, previous human activity, disturbance from modern services etc.

 The new SUMO cart system

 The new SUMO cart system utilises four Bartington gradiometers combined with a Trimble RTK GPS.
-With improved resolution and each data point positioned with the survey-grade GPS, the system represents a significant step forward in data acquisition.
+It features improved resolution and each data point positioned with the survey-grade GPS.
+The system represents a significant step forward in data acquisition.

-The SUMO cart system produces improved results when compared to traditional Magnetic Surveys, with: -
+The SUMO cart system produces improved results when compared to traditional Magnetic Surveys.
+Including:

 50% Better In-line Resolution

 Greater Positional Accuracy

 When used with our all terrain vehicle, it also provides digital terrain models for direct comparison of magnetic anomalies against earthworks.